-Transfer to the airport for your early morning departure flight, departing Tehran at 2:00AM, with a change of plane in Istanbul and arrival to JFK at 10:45AM, the same day.
+Transfer to the airport for your early morning departure flight, departing Tehran early in the morning, with a change of plane in on the continent and arrival to the US, the same day.

 - NOTE: Hotel star ratings are based on ratings decided by the Ministry of Tourism in Iran.
 In our objective opinion, deduct at least one star in comparing international standards.
 The narrative descriptions for the hotels are based on TunisUSA’s personal stays and feedback from clients.
 COST of $5,895 per person includes, based on double occupancy.

 - All touring, entrance fees, baggage handling, group airport transfers, domestic flight, meals as indicated by B, L and D, with bottled water and/or soft drinks at all inclusive lunches and dinners.